kazpot/collectiverse/docs/testing-guide/3-create.md

-The `Create` menu in the top menu allows the seller to mint and list NFTs simultaneously.
+The `Create` option in the top menu allows the seller to mint and list NFTs simultaneously.

 1. Go to the `Create` option in the top menu.
 2. Choose an image for NFT conversion using the file selection.